-At the end of the day, the best soft dry cat food for seniors will be chosen by your feline companion.
-Whenever you try to introduce a new type of food to your cat, our advice is to do it gradually and avoid buying big bags.
-You can even give to your kitty all three types of cat food.
+At the end of the day, your feline companion will choose the best soft dry cat food for seniors.
+When you introduce a new type of food to your cat, we advise you to do it gradually and avoid buying big bags.
+You can even give your kitty all three types of cat food.
 My adult cat enjoys wet, dry, and soft dry food.
 It gets all the necessary nutrients and stays hydrated.

 Remember, what is best for one senior cat, may not be the best for yours.
-Observe and see what is your cat’s food preference, but at the same time track its health to ensure it gets what it needs.
+Observe and see what your cat’s food preference is, but at the same time, track its health to ensure it gets what it needs.